Events Search and Views Navigation

 Online and in-person offerings at Northeast Library, 2200 Central Ave.
 NE, 612-543-6775 or www.hclib.org/northeast HelpNow: Free online tutoring for all ages.
 Get help from a tutor in English or Spanish.
 Online every day from 1-11 pm.
 Available on computers in the library or at home with your Hennepin County Library card.
 Visit https://apps2.hclib.org/auth/BrainFuse Business Consultations with City of Minneapolis: A representative from the City of Minneapolis will meet with business owners and entrepreneurs to share resources (financing, city regulations, and…

-Find out more »Northeast Community Band seeks new members
+Find out more »Northeast Community Band concert–Change of venue

 Find out more »